 If you don’t obtain copyright ownership in work you commissioned based upon the above analysis, then all might not be lost.
 Usually, when work is commissioned and paid for, then the hiring party and independent contractor understood that the goal of the project was that the hiring party was going to use the work that was created.
 This would create an implied license.
 Whereas, a “work made for hire” agreement or a copyright assignment, MUST be in writing, a license (other than an exclusive assignment) does not have to be in writing.

 The complications begin when trying to define the scope of use granted by an implied license.
 For instance, if a website was developed for a business, then the business would have the right to use the website for the purpose for which it was created.
 However, could the business “white label” the website and license it out to third parties?
 Could the business modify the website or take components from the website and use them for a different purpose than for which is was originally developed?

-Make sure you don’t fall into this trap for the unwary, and end up paying a lot for a product that you cannot properly exploit.
+Make sure you don’t fall into this trap for the unwary and end up paying a lot for a product that you can’t properly use.

 , Esq. is an Internet lawyer who has dedicated his legal practice to representing Internet, website, e-commerce, computer technology and new media businesses in the U.S. and around the world.
 Go to to learn more about agreements needed by websites.